Welcome to the English Language Institute at Millersville University!

 To file a complaint:

-- Complete the form including all details possible; include examples if possible.
+- Complete a Complaint Form including all details; include examples if possible.

-- Submit form by email or give in person to the IPS office using one of methods described in detail in the International Student & Scholar Handbook.
+- Submit form by email or give in person to the IPS office using one of methods described in detail in the Student Handbook.

 Students are expected to attend classes throughout the entire semester, from the first date through to the final class.
 If extraordinary circumstances exist, such as an illness or death in the family, a student may request permission to depart early.
 Students must meet with ELI staff to ensure that their academic requirements are met and that their academic and immigration record is not affected.
 Failure to do so may result in suspension or expulsion from the ELI.
 Related to this, please review the Office of International Programs and Service's information regarding how absences and departures may affect your immigration status.

 The ELI staff strives to provide excellent service to our students while studying at Millersville University.
 We aim to give students a rewarding experience, both inside and outside of the classroom.
 The ELI and Millersville University orientation programs will give you helpful information and guidance in your first days.
 In the days that follow, our staff members continue to offer support to help you settle into your new life at Millersville University and in the United States.
 If you have questions or are experiencing difficulties, your ELI instructors and staff members are available for help and advice.
 More details on specific types of support are shown below.

 The Office of International Programs & Services offers arrival services for all new international students, including an arrival day and orientation program.
 Orientation offers an opportunity for students to learn about the services and programs at Millersville University in order to ensure their adjustment to the campus and the U.S. Orientation also covers immigration laws and expectations, as well as guest speakers from many university departments.
 All international students are required to attend all orientation activities.
 For new student information, review your Next Steps prior to arrival.

 Academic Support Program